FOSSEE/st-scripts/basicdatatype.rst

 This effectively is the whole list.

-Striding is a concept similar to slicing with the concept of skiping elements at regular intervals added.
+Striding is similar to slicing except that the step size here is not one.

 Lets see by example ::